 France, along with many other countries in Europe and throughout the world, has been affected by wars throughout history.
-France has been at the forefront of many wars throughout its history, and due to this reason, it is a haven for war and history buffs to visit, both due to the many monuments located throughout the country and the many battlefields and historic locations throughout the country.
-Many places remain that can be visited, from mansions in France used by the Nazis to palaces lived in by Napoleon.
+France has been at the forefront of many battles throughout its history, so it is a haven for war and history buffs to visit, both due to the many monuments located throughout the country and the many battlefields and historic locations throughout the country.
+Many places remain that can be seen, from mansions in France used by the Nazis to palaces lived in by Napoleon.
 There is history for everyone.

-Although war and its aftermath will always be controversial, the fact remains they happened.
-These events’ locations are interesting and intriguing to academics and amateurs who have connections or have read about history.
-A few countries will always be important to these aspects of history and franchise one of them.
-Here we have looked at several locations associated with a few different wars in Frances history.
-We will look at why they are important and how it might be possible to visit these locations.
+Although war and its aftermath will always be controversial, the fact remains they happened—these events’ locations intrigue academics and amateurs who have connections or have read about history.
+A few countries will always be important to these aspects of history, and the franchise is one of them.
+Here we have looked at several locations associated with a few different wars in Frances’s history.
+We will examine why they are important and how it might be possible to visit these locations.

 Schoenenbourg Maginot Line Fort:

-This fort especially contained food and weapons stocks and its own water and electricity supply.
-Following WWII, it remained in use until the mid-1980’s due to the cold war and several other political reasons.
+This fort especially contained food, weapons stocks, water, and electricity supply.
 When it fell into disrepair, local councils took it upon themselves to restore the fortifications’ remains and later open it up to the public.
+Following WWII, it remained in use until the mid-1980s due to the cold war and several other political reasons.

 The sight of huge death and destruction during the first world war is now quite a beautiful location in which it is hard to believe that over a million soldiers lost their lives during the enormous battle.
 Many tours will take you to some of the most important locations on the battlefield or stroll around the area yourself.
 As not much remains of the fortifications or the battle itself, it Is hard to comprehend the events which took place here, though it is still hugely important to events that took place in Europe in the years after the war.

 The region of Piccadilly where the battles occurred can be easily reached by car from Paris as it is located just North of the city.
-There are several towns in the area where you can glean some history of the area and the battles, and here would also be some of the starting points for the tours.
+There are several towns where you can glean some history of the site and the battles, and there would also be some of the starting points for the tours.

 The site of one of the many atrocities carried out by the Nazis in world war two.
 The town of Oradour-Sur-Glane was almost destroyed in 1944, and over 600 residents were killed.
-The ruins remain a reminder of the war events, and they are now protected by French law, although tours are permitted in the area.
-A museum has been built at a distance away from the ruins not to disturb the area.
+The ruins remain a reminder of the war events, which are now protected by French law, although tours are permitted in the area.
+A museum has been built far away from the ruins so as not to disturb the area.

 Survivors of the town rebuilt the town a few miles away as they could not return to the site of this incident.
-The ruins can be reached from the larger town of Limoges, which is serviced by several airlines.
+The ruins can be reached from the larger city of Limoges, serviced by several airlines.

-You can reach Normandy in up to two hours from Paris y car, and there are also ferry and train services available.
-It may be possible to organize a tour from Paris through your accommodation or a travel agency.
+You can reach Normandy up to two hours from Paris y car, and ferry and train services are also available.
+Organizing a tour from Paris through your accommodation or a travel agency may be possible.

 Arc de triumph: